 If you start experiencing pain, redness, or pus while wearing the patch, the first step is to check whether you've followed all of the care steps mentioned above.

-If you have followed the steps, then it could be due to either the client's carelessness (such as sun exposure, not changing the patch despite noticing excessive plasma, exercising, leaving the patch on for too many days, etc.) or the tattoo artist's lack of caution when applying the material.
+If you have followed the steps with enough cautiousness when applying the material, then it could be due to either the client's carelessness (such as sun exposure, not changing the patch despite noticing excessive plasma, exercising, leaving the patch on for too many days, etc.)